+Just a few years after the internet became a reality, Jeff Bezos founded Amazon and started selling books online.
+He knew from the beginning he wanted more.
+Jeff wanted to sell everything.
 Like many other innovators - Scale Computing included - Amazon started in a garage.
 In fact, the company servers hosted in the garage required so much power that Bezos and his wife couldn’t run other electrical equipment without blowing a fuse.

-Today, Amazon sells millions of products and is one of the 5 largest global companies; Bezos is one of the top 5 wealthiest people in the world.
-Customers are continuously searching for the seamless transition between online and in-store experiences.
-The retailers who master that virtual and physical combination will become the leaders for the coming decades.
-It will be interesting to see what other acquisitions on top of Whole Foods Amazon has in mind to expand into the tangible world of the consumer.
+Amazon operated strictly online for two decades.
+During this period, Amazon learned a lot about customer buying behaviors and how quickly consumers change the way they shop.
+From all of its data, Amazon learned that customers who shopped online also wanted to shop at physical locations.
+Customers continuously search for a seamless transition between online and in-store experiences.
+The retailers who master that virtual and physical combination will become the leaders in the coming decades.
+It will be interesting to see what other acquisitions in addition to Whole Foods Amazon has in mind to expand into the tangible world of the consumer.

 Continuous Innovation is Required

 Today’s retail innovation is driven by digitalization.
 Many shops have closed their doors because they did not anticipate changes in customer buying behavior.
 Traditional retailers state that they cannot fight online retailers like Amazon anymore - and they’re often right.